ganrad/aks-aspnet-sqldb-rest/README.md

     Update the DNS name resolver on your **local** workstation.
 Select one of the options below for your PC/Workstation's Operating System.
     - **Linux/MacOS** : Update the `/etc/hosts` file.
 On Linux systems, this file is used to lookup and resolve host name IP addresses.
 Use *vi* or *nano* to edit this file.
     - **Windows** : Update the `C:\Windows\System32\Drivers\etc\hosts` file.

+    >**NOTE:** If you are familiar with Azure and AKS, you can also assign a DNS name to the Azure Load Balancer Public IP (External IP) of the Traefik load balancer *Service*.
+You will however, have to specify this DNS name as the value for the **dashboard.domain** parameter while deploying the Traefik Ingress Controller using Helm (above).

     Add an entry to the local DNS name resolver file as shown in the snippet below.
     ```